Morrill donation boosts Garrett's streetscape project

 If flags are in a resident’s yard, they are asked to not remove them.
 In most cases, it is illegal to tamper with markings, according to state code provided by VanDerbosch.
 Markings are valid for 20 days, he added.

 Fire Chief Chad Werkheiser reported three applicants passed agility tests and presented good interviews to become members of the department.
-They will be considered at Wednesday’s meeting at the station.
 The department is currently five members short, he added.

-City Engineer Aaron Ott said he will be meeting with API later in the day to review asphalt quantities regarding the Community Crossings grant projects.
-Crews plan to remobilize in town in about two weeks to complete work on Railroad Street and Fifth Avenue.
+City Engineer Aaron Ott said API crews plan to return to Garrett in about two weeks to complete work on Railroad Street and Fifth Avenue.

 Ott said he will work on getting better parking and detour signage for residents during the upcoming portion of the project.